datajoint/element-lab/docs/src/index.md

 modular pipeline for data storage and processing with corresponding database tables that can be combined with other Elements to assemble a fully functional pipeline.

+This Element ...

-+ `element-lab` features a DataJoint pipeline design for lab related information, such as Lab, User, Project, Protocol, Source.
+- features a DataJoint pipeline design for lab related information, such as Lab, User, Project, Protocol, Source.

-+ `element-lab` is not a complete workflow by itself, but rather a modular design of tables and dependencies.
+- is not a complete workflow by itself, but rather a modular design of tables and dependencies.

-+ `element-lab` can be flexibly attached to any DataJoint workflow.
+- can be flexibly attached to any DataJoint workflow.